 - applying a warm compress to your eyes when a spasm begins

-If your eye twitching is persistent and disrupts your daily life, speak with a doctor.
+If your eye twitching is persistent and disrupts your daily life, consult a healthcare professional.
+They may prescribe antibiotics or recommend other treatments.

 Botox injections are used to help treat benign essential blepharospasm.
 It may ease severe spasms for a few months.
 But, as the effects of the injection wear off, you may need further injections.